cecid/hermes-docs/docs/source/installation.rst

    .. image:: /_static/images/3-5-step-4-administration-console-page.png

 That's it!
-Your Hermes 2 should now be up and running.
+Hermes 2 should now be up and running.
 You can test your setup by running our web service usage sample in next section.

 Partnership Maintenance and Web Service Usage Sample